We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The company also says infusing the mattress with copper helps create a firmer, more responsive mattress.
 Copper’s antimicrobial properties also help keep your mattress fresh through the years.

 Overall, reviewers love this mattress.
 They say it provides great support and helps relieve pain, with minimal motion transfer.
-Some even said they got better sleep on the Layla mattress than on any other mattress.
+Some even said they slept better on the Layla mattress than on any other mattress.
 Several reviews also mention Layla’s excellent customer service.

 The Layla foam mattress is also more affordably priced than many other flippable options, which might make it even more appealing.
 The 120-night sleep trial probably won’t hurt, either.